 2019 saw more than 9.9 billion Ransomware and malware attacks – heavily impacting the healthcare, manufacturing and financial industries.
 And experts expect the damage to reach $6 trillion by 2021.
 What are we doing about it?

-Ransomware attacks getting increasingly frequent.
+Ransomware attacks getting increasingly frequent and sophisticated.
 How vulnerable are you?